mccoyp/service-fabric-managed-identity-test/README.md

 New-AzResourceGroupDeployment -TemplateParameterFile ".\sfmitestuser.parameters.json" -TemplateFile ".\sfmitestuser.template.json" -ResourceGroupName $ResourceGroupName
 ```

+### Give the applications access to your key vault

+If the applications were accessed now, they would report an error.
+This is because their managed identities don't have permission to access secrets in the key vault you created.

+To grant them access:

+1. Go to your key vault in the [Azure Portal](https://azure.portal.com).
+2. Go to the "Access Policies" tab and click the "Add Access Policy" button.
+Select the key, secret, & certificate management access template.
+3. Click "None selected" to select a principal.
+Search for the name of your cluster, and an `sfmitestsystem` entry should appear in the list -- select this principal to give `sfmitestsystem`'s system-assigned managed identity access to your vault.
+4. Click "Add" to add the access policy, and repeat steps 2 and 3.
+This time, search for the name of the user-assigned identity you created (`AdminUser`) for your principal.
+This will give `sfmitestuser`'s user-assigned managed identity access to your vault.
+5. Remember to click "Save" at the top of the access policies page to submit these changes.

 ### Verify that the applications work

-Once running on your cluster, the applications should each perform the same task: requesting and verifying the contents of a Key Vault access token.
+Once running on your cluster, the applications should each perform the same task: using a `ManagedIdentityCredential` to view the properties of your key vault's secret.
 One uses a system-assigned managed identity to do so, while the other uses a user-assigned managed identity.
 To verify that they have each done their job correctly, you can access the applications' front-end web endpoints in a browser or by using [Curl](https://curl.haxx.se/docs/httpscripting.html).
 The applications will have the same URL but can be accessed through different ports: port 80 for the system-assigned identity application, and port 443 for the user-assigned identity application.

 Verify in a browser:

 1. Navigate to `http://<cluster name>.<cluster location>.cloudapp.azure.com:<port>`.
 For example, to access the application using system-assigned managed identity in a cluster named `sfmi-test` in `westus2`, you would navigate to `http://sfmi-test.westus2.cloudapp.azure.com:80`.
-2. If the application is running successfully, the page will read `Token request succeeded`.
-The application will otherwise indicate if it wasn't able to access necessary managed identity resources or if the token it received is invalid.
+2. If the application is running successfully, the page will read `Secret fetching succeeded`.
+The application will otherwise throw an error if it couldn't access your key vault's secret.

 Verify with Curl: